anuvindpramod/Deep-Neural-Networks-course/README.md

-My assigement solutions for the deep neural network course for fall 2024 semester,IISER Pune
+My assignment solutions for the deep neural network course for the fall 2024 semester, IISER Pune